 • Contributing to a panel discussion and public screening of the documentary "Fixed: The Science/Fiction of Human Enhancement"

 • Working with the Momentum Program at MIT.
-This program offers minority students at MIT an interdisciplinary perspective on solving some of the world's biggest challenges, and gives them the opportunity to explore brain-computer interface work at the CSNE.
+This program offers minority students at MIT an interdisciplinary perspective on solving some of the world's biggest challenges, and gives them the opportunity to explore brain-computer interface work at the CNT.

 • Working with Upward Bound at the UW.
 Upward Bound assists high school students from economically disadvantaged backgrounds in their pursuit of a high school diploma and prepares them to enter and complete a post-secondary education program.
-The CSNE works with Upward Bound to introduce students to neural engineering as a field of study and potential career.
+The CNT works with Upward Bound to introduce students to neural engineering as a field of study and potential career.

 Research and scholarship